Mark-Bosco/Clear-Meals/README.md

 ### History:
 - History screen shows a calendar
 - When a day is clicked on, load that days meal log
+- Will need to pass date around to update old logs

 ### Misc:
 - Organize project files